 Which Learning Style is Employed When you Read a Newspaper: Kinesthetic, Auditory, Visual or Interpersonal?

-So reading newspapers doesn’t involve auditory, kinesthetic and interpersonal learning styles.
+Reading newspapers doesn’t involve auditory, kinesthetic and interpersonal learning styles.

-- Record lectures and listen to recordings: Record lessons and lectures and review them later, while multitasking.
+- Record lectures and listen to recordings: record lessons and lectures and review them later, while multitasking.

-- Read and recite aloud: Read aloud to yourself or with a partner.
+- Read and recite aloud: read aloud to yourself or with a partner.
 This will help you both memorize better, even if your partner is not an auditory learner.

-- Use mnemonics: Create mnemonics for important information to help memorize and recall it later.
+- Use mnemonics: create mnemonics for important information to help memorize and recall it later.

-- Create sound effects: Create sound effects for stories to engage auditory learners.
+- Create sound effects: create sound effects for stories to engage auditory learners.

 What are Some Characteristics of Auditory Learners?